-The 2014 USA Pro Challenge host cities have been announced!
-Make plans to attend the largest spectator event in the history of the state and one of the largest cycling events in the country.
+The 2015 USA Pro Challenge host cities and dates have yet to be announced.
+In the meantime, save August planning for attending the largest spectator event in the history of the state and one of the largest cycling events in the country.

-Each host city will put on special events that celebrate cycling and the Rocky Mountain towns that love it — for racers and non-racers alike — including race festivals, concerts, bike tours, expos and more.
-Easy-going crowds gather at each beautiful stage, which will take riders along some of Colorado’s most difficult roads, including both sides of Independence Pass.
-The race will return to Aspen for the overall start, and for the first time, there will be a mountaintop finish — Stage 3 atop Monarch Mountain.
+Each host city put on special events that celebrate cycling and the Rocky Mountain towns that love it — for racers and non-racers alike — including race festivals, concerts, bike tours, expos and more.
+Easy-going crowds gathered at each beautiful stage, which took riders along some of Colorado’s most difficult roads, including both sides of Independence Pass.
+The race returned to Aspen for the overall start, and for the first time, there was a mountaintop finish — Stage 3 atop Monarch Mountain.
+And for the second year in a row, it was won by BMC Racing Team's Tejay van Garderen!

 2014 Pro Cycling Route